manifoldco/mercury/README.md

 To understand the Figma updates, you’ll need to think in terms of **transformers** and **targets**.

 We currently have the following **transformers** in Figma: `color`, `gradient`, `typography`, and `shadow`.
-Each of those transformers in the [`./figma/transformers`][local-transfomers] directory map to a style namespace in Mercury.
-Basically, each transformer takes the Figma REST API data (JSON), pulls out what it needs for each, and converts the end result to a JS object.
+Each of those transformers in the [`./figma/transformers`][local-transformers] directory map to a style namespace in Mercury.
+Each transformer takes the Figma REST API data (JSON), pulls out what it needs for each, and converts the end result to a JS object.

 After each transformer has generated its own object, each **target** is responsible for taking that collection and converting it to a file output.
 Currently we have 2 targets: **JS** and **Sass**.
 Each of those map to a file in [`./figma/targets`][local-targets].
 The JS target is the simplest, as it basically writes the object as-is from transformers.
-The Sass target has to do a little more work, converting JS (`{ fontSize: '12px' }`) to CSS strings (`font-size: 12px;`), as well as generate some wrappers (`@mixin Manifold__Typography { … }`).
+The Sass target has to do a little more work, converting JS (`{ fontSize: '12px' }`) to CSS strings (`font-size: 12px;`), as well as generating some wrappers (`@mixin Manifold__Typography { … }`).
 But overall, it’s not too much work.

 _OK, but how do I add something?_ Your process from here will be somewhat trial-and-error, because every “thing” you want to add will follow a different process (compare the `color` vs `typography`